-Attachment 3 contains the EMS elements required by DOE O 450.1 to be integrated into an ISMS/EMS.
-This attachment should be used to develop an evaluation checklist or lines of inquiry that can be used during an evaluation of the site's ISMS/EMS.
+DOE G 450.1-1A Attachment 3 contains the EMS elements required by DOE O 450.1, Environmental Protection Program, dated 1-15-03.
+This attachment should be used to develop an evaluation checklist or lines of inquiry that can be used during an evaluation of the site Integrated Safety Management System (ISMS)/EMS.